 Poplar Forest provided Jefferson with a calming atmosphere where he could do his favorite things like reading, thinking, and studying.
-He was able to write to friends and coworkers, run his farms, garden, and design the landscape and architecture on the grounds.
-Jefferson enjoyed family time and was able to have his grandchildren visit him at Poplar Forest.
-He created a library in his house that contained about 1,000 books in many different languages as he could read 6 languages.
-He kept a portable polygraph in the kitchen in order to copy letters and documents.
-He visited the home 3 or 4 times a year during all seasons ranging from 2 weeks to 2 months.
+He was able to write to friends and family, oversee his farms and gardens, and design the landscape and architecture on the grounds.
+Jefferson would often bring 2 of his grandchildren with him at a time when he was visiting allowing him to spend time with his elder grandchildren that he wasn't able to have at Monticello.
+He visited the home 3 or 4 times a year during all seasons ranging from two weeks to two months.

 Slavery was vital to the operation of Poplar Forest.
 While Jefferson famously wrote all men are created equal in 1776, he continued to own over 600 men, women, and children on his multiple plantations and Poplar Forest was no different.
 At the height of its productivity, there was approximately 95 enslaved men, women, and children living on the property.
 As Poplar Forest does more archaeology and research, they strive to better tell the stories of these individuals from Hannah, the enslaved cook, to her son Billy who attacked an overseer twice and was eventually sold in New Orleans, to the numerous enslaved people who worked the fields day in and out for Jefferson's comfort.